finos/FDC3/docs/api-bridging/spec.md

 After applying the `connectedAgentsUpdate` message, the newly connected Desktop Agent and other already connected agents are able to begin communicating through the bridge.

-The handling of these synchronization messages from the DAB to Desktop Agents should be handled atomically by Desktop Agents to prevent message overlap with `fdc3.broadcast`, `channel.broadcast`, `fdc3.addContextListener` or `channel.getCurrentContext`.
-I.e. the `connectedAgentsUpdate` message must be processed immediately on receipt and updates applied before any other messages are sent or responses processed.
+Handling by the Desktop Agent of these synchronization messages from the DAB should be atomic to prevent message overlap with `fdc3.broadcast`, `channel.broadcast`, `fdc3.addContextListener` or `channel.getCurrentContext`.
+I.e. the `connectedAgentsUpdate` message must be processed immediately on receipt by Desktop Agents and updates applied before any other messages are sent or responses processed.

 Similarly, the DAB must process `handshake` messages and issue `connectedAgentsUpdate` messages to all participants (steps 3-6) atomically, allowing no overlap with the processing of other messages from connected agents.